MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Italy/interest-on-arrears-overview.md

   - "it-it"
 ---
 # Interest on Arrears Overview
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], finance charge terms can include interest on arrears if you have amounts outstanding from customers or amounts outstanding for vendors.
+In FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] -->, finance charge terms can include interest on arrears if you have amounts outstanding from customers or amounts outstanding for vendors.

 ## Calculating Interest on Arrears
  For each finance charge term, you can define how the interest is calculated, and you can define different interest rates for different periods.